Long-term investment strategies

 Longevity trends suggest that these remarkable numbers will continue to rise.

 Your total investment time horizon is longer than you may have thought.
-Depending on your age today, you could be creating and managing an investment strategy for 20 years or more to ensure you don't outlive your retirement savings.
+Depending on your age today, you could be creating and managing a long-term investment strategy for 20 years or more to ensure you don't outlive your retirement savings.

 Market timing can be costly